mpkuse/cartwheel_train/README.md

 ```
 python demo_compute_im_descriptor.py
 ```

+## Pretrained Model
+All my models to be released TODO
+- model-1
+- model-2

 ## References
 If you use my data/code or if you compare with my results, please do cite.
 Also cite